napari/docs/docs/howtos/extending/magicgui.md

 viewer = napari.Viewer()
 viewer.window.add_dock_widget(my_widget, area='right')
-my_widget()  # "call the widget" to call the function.
+my_widget()  # "call the widget" to call the function, so it shows in the
+             # screenshot below.
-             # Normally this would be caused by some user UI interaction
+             # Normally this would be caused by clicking on 'Add Image' button
 ```

 *Note the new "My Image" layer in the viewer as a result of having called the widget function.*